Last updated: 10 September 2020

-If you want to claim for a deceased family member’s energy credit, you should get in touch with their supplier and it’ll explain the process.
-In most cases, you’ll need to write in and provide their account details and the date they passed away.
+To claim for a deceased family member’s energy credit, you should get in touch with their supplier and it’ll explain the process.
+In most cases, you’ll need to write in to provide their account details along with the date they passed away.

 The length of time that a refund takes will depend on your supplier.
 In some cases, you should be able to get it within eight weeks, although it may take months.
 Ultimately, this is down to the energy supplier, so the sooner you make a request for a refund, the sooner the money will be in your account.

-If your energy company is not refunding credit readily, or within eight weeks of the request, you can lodge a complaint with the Energy Ombudsman.
+If your energy company doesn’t refund your credit readily – or within eight weeks of your request – you can lodge a complaint with the Energy Ombudsman.
 If the ombudsman agrees to take on your case, they will provide you with a response within six to eight weeks.
-If the ruling is in your favour, a letter will be sent to your energy supplier saying what needs to be done, and if an electric refund is required, it will have 28 days to repay you.
+If the ruling is in your favour, a letter will be sent to your energy supplier saying what needs to be done, and if a refund is required, it will have 28 days to repay you.

-If the outage was planned, then your provider is required to give you two days’ notification.
+If the outage was planned, then your electricity distributor (not supplier) is required to give you two days’ notification.
 If it didn’t provide you with this notification, you are entitled to claim £30, although you must do this within 30 days of the outage.

-If fewer than 5,000 homes experienced a gas or electricity outage for over 12 hours, each home will get £75, plus £35 for each subsequent 12-hour period.
+If fewer than 5,000 homes experienced an electricity outage for over 12 hours, each home will get £75, plus £35 for each subsequent 12-hour period.

 If more than 5,000 homes were affected, each home will get £75, plus £35 for each subsequent 12-hour period, but the amount you can claim for is capped at £300.

-If the outage was caused by poor weather conditions, each home will get £70 if they went without power for 24 hours, and a further £70 for each subsequent 12-hour period, capped at £700.
+If the outage was caused by poor weather conditions, each home receives £70 if they went without power for 24 or 48 hours depending on the number of homes affected, and a further £70 for each subsequent 12-hour period, subject to a maximum cap of £700.

-If you want to reduce the amount of time you spend dealing with energy refunds, making your bills as accurate as possible can be a great help.
-One of the best things to do is provide regular meter readings to your supplier.
-By doing this once every three months, your supplier can make a much more accurate prediction of your energy consumption and you’ll be less likely to overpay.
+If you want to reduce the amount of time you spend dealing with energy refunds, ensure your bills are as accurate as possible.
+The simplest option is to switch to a smart meter, which are being rolled out for free, but failing that you should aim to provide regular meter readings to your supplier.
+Do this monthly if you can, or at least once a quarter, and your supplier will be able to provide a more accurate prediction of your energy consumption, ensuring you’re less likely to overpay.